banner

 Undergraduate Degrees

-Computer Science is a very exciting subject with excellent job and career opportunities in many areas.
-The Department of Computer Science and Operations Research offers both a Bachelor of Arts and a Bachelor of Science in Computer Science.
-We cooperate with the College of Business Administration in offering a joint B.S. in Management Information Systems (MIS) and with the department of Mathematics in offering a double major.
-Thus, a student interested in working with computers has the maximum possible flexibility in deciding which program to pursue.
+Computer Science combines a diversity of areas and career paths with excellent job prospects.
+The Department of Computer Science and Operations Research offers both a Bachelor of Science and a Bachelor of Arts in Computer Science.
+In addition, we cooperate with the College of Business Administration in offering a joint B.S. in Management Information Systems (MIS), with the Department of Statistics in offering a double major in Computer Science and Statistics, and with the Department of Mathematics in offering a double major in mathematics and computer science.
+These programs represent a spectrum of options for students interested in a career involving computing.

 Students interested in business and computing should consider the B.S. in MIS program.
-This program provides about two thirds of the computing coursFebruary 4, 2009ncludes nearly all the requirements for a B.S. in Business Administration.
-Students intending to move quickly into management positions, should consider this program followed by an MBA.
+This program provides about two-thirds of the computing courses required by either of the other two programs and most of the courses required for a B.S. in Business Administration.
+Students hoping to move quickly into management positions might consider this program followed by an MBA.

-Students interested in mathematics and computing should check out the requirements for the joint double major in Mathematics and Computer Science.
+Students interested in mathematics and computing should investigate the requirements for the double major in Mathematics and Computer Science.

 Graduate Degrees